Day 1: New Plymouth

 Day 8: Flaxmere Garden and Christchurch

 Our day has us departing Marlborough as we visit Flaxmere Garden, located at the foothills of Lake Sumner Forest Park.
-Flaxmere prides itself on being awarded a Garden of National Significance by the New Zealand Garden Trust, which is affiliated with the Royal Institute of Horticulture.
+Flaxmere prides itself on having been awarded a Garden of National Significance by the New Zealand Garden Trust, which is affiliated with the Royal Institute of Horticulture.
 Enjoy lunch here before we continue to Christchurch in the afternoon.

-Day 9: Akaroa, Private Gardens and Christchurch
+Day 9: Akaroa, Fishermans Bay Garden and Christchurch

 Day 10: Christchurch